dbj-systems/dbj--nanolib/README.md

   - if you need to throw an exception from a constructor, your design is wrong.
   - if your constructor is complex and might be source of operational error's consider factory functions or friends, whatever you fancy most.
   - however silly that looks to a C++ developer consider removing tricky destructors into static or friend functions to be called by some external deterministic mechanism, similar to the lock/unlock idiom.

+  Exceptions ar proven to generate bigger and slower code.
+If still in shock please see the official C++ comitee [document on the subject](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1640r1.html).

 ### Avoid system error